 - Overall, we rate Global Integrity Least Biased based on mostly balanced story selection.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

 World Press Freedom Rank: USA 45/180

-Global Integrity is located in Washington, D.C., USA, and provides empirically-supported information which analyzes corruption and governance trends.
-According to their about page “Our mission is to help people and organizations solve complex social problems by supporting locally led innovation, learning, and adaptation.”
+Global Integrity is located in Washington, D.C., USA, and provides empirically-supported information that analyzes corruption and governance trends.
+According to their about page “Our mission is to help people and organizations solve complex social problems by supporting locally-led innovation, learning, and adaptation.”

 Funded by / Ownership

 Global Integrity is a hybrid organization that seeks to generate earned revenue to support its public-interest mission.
 They are primarily funded through donations.
 They provide yearly reports here.

 In review, the website reports news on how to improve governance through equity.
 Not sure what that means, but it seems they want an even playing field.
 The website offers a blog that is written by staff, that tends to lean slightly left such as this: Beating kleptocrats at their own game: Learning how to tackle kleptocracy more effectively.
 This story is properly sourced to The Guardian and Atlantic.
 In fact, most stories on this site are properly sourced.
 Global Integrity is pro-science when it comes to climate change such as this: Avoiding a Soylent Green Data Revolution.
 In general, Global Integrity slightly leans left in editorial bias, but overall is not overtly biased and retains a least biased rating.

 Overall, we rate Global Integrity Least Biased based on mostly balanced story selection.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 7/6/2016) Updated (10/05/2020)